Fairfax High School (Los Angeles): History

 struck Los Angeles, severely damaging other schools.
 The rotunda was not demolished during the rebuilding phase in 1966, leaving it as one of the only two rotundas on the west coast.
 The theater was renovated in 2014.

 Greenway Court, originally built in 1939 as a social hall by the students at Fairfax as a class project, was also spared and was moved to its current location on Fairfax Avenue, where it was converted into a theater in 1999 by the Greenway Arts Alliance and renamed the Greenway Court Theater.

 Former NFL official Jim Tunney served as the school's principal from 1964 to 1970.
 Most of the current campus facilities, except for those mentioned above, were built between 1966 and 1968.

 When the 1971 San Fernando earthquake struck with a magnitude of 6.5–6.7, nearby Los Angeles High School was damaged severely and closed for repairs.
 Students from Los Angeles High attended Fairfax High on "double sessions", with Fairfax students using the campus from 7 am to 12 noon, and LA High students from 12:30 pm to 5 pm.

-Fairfax was the foreign language magnet school in the 1960s and 1970s, offering Hebrew, German, Chinese and Latin, among other languages.
 The Fairfax Magnet Center for Visual Arts opened in 1981 and remains the only visual arts magnet in the Los Angeles Unified School District.

 In 1984, Dr. Virginia Uribe, founded LAUSD's Project 10 program, a dropout prevention program specifically for lesbian, gay, bisexual and transgender (LGBT) students in the United States.

 Organized by a group of local theater artists, the first Melrose Trading Post flea market was held in 1996 in the school's parking lot.
 Regarded as the most successful on-going fund-raising activity in the LAUSD, the flea market evolved into the Greenway Arts Alliance, the Friends of Fairfax and the Institute for the Arts at Fairfax High School, all which are of immense benefit to the school and students.